 The multivolume series includes treaties from 1648 through 1919 and includes its own multivolume index.

 Hein's United States Treaties and Other International Agreements and Bevans -- Treaties and Other International Agreements of the United States, 1779-1949 -- listed in the Bluebook as Unofficial Treaty Sources, contain treaties to which the United States is a party.
 For additional information about these two sources, see the Research Guide on U.S. Treaties and International Agreements.

-Additional treaty sources listed in the Bluebook (Table T4), but unavailable in print at the Heafey Law Library, are listed here:
+Additional treaty sources listed in the Bluebook (Table T4), but unavailable in print at the Mabie Law Library, are listed here:

 Pan American Treaty Series (Pan-Am.
 T.S.), 1949 -

 Organization of American States Treaty Series (O.A.S.T.S.), 1970 -

 The website of the Organization of American States Department of International Law has a searchable database of O.A.S. treaties, 1947 - , status information, and a list of recent actions (2003 - ).